 In March 2020, David became one of the first New Yorkers to contract the novel coronavirus, which turned into a life-threatening case of Covid-19 for him.
 He wound up spending 17 days in the hospital, including almost a week in critical condition in the intensive care unit, and he was one of the earliest Covid-19 patients to go onto — and come off of — a ventilator.
 He ran up a $320,000 hospital bill (which thankfully he didn’t have to pay).

 David chronicled his battle with Covid-19 in real time on Twitter and Facebook, where he continues to post updates on his recovery from the disease, and wrote about his ordeal for the Washington Post, the Los Angeles Times, and Slate.
 He also spoke about his coronavirus experience with a wide range of media outlets, including the TODAY Show (with Savannah Guthrie), CBS This Morning, the Rachel Maddow Show, and Nightline, among many others.

 In his free time, David enjoys reading (primarily fiction and law-related nonfiction), film, theater, exercise, and running (a two-time New York City Marathon finisher).
-He lives in New York with his husband and son.
+He lives in Summit, New Jersey, with his husband and son.

 Awards and Recognition